 - 1 teaspoon vanilla

 For the cream cheese frosting:

 - 1 - 2 tablespoons milk

-In a separate bowl, beat eggs, C&H® Pourable Golden Brown Sugar, vegetable oil, buttermilk, and vanilla at medium speed with an electric mixer until smooth.
+- In a separate bowl, beat eggs, brown sugar, vegetable oil, buttermilk, and vanilla at medium speed with an electric mixer until smooth.
 Add flour mixture slowly, beating at low speed until combined.
 Fold in grated carrot, crushed pineapple, coconut, and pecans.
 Pour into prepared pans.